Saturday, August 10, 2019

 “Growing Greener” was produced by Southwest Energy Efficiency Project (SWEEP), a Boulder-based nonprofit promoting “greater energy efficiency and clean transportation” in six states (Arizona, Colorado, Nevada, New Mexico, Utah, and Wyoming).
 Boulder has tapped SWEEP for sustainability work before, including a 2015 assessment on electric vehicle adoption still being used today.
 Former Boulder mayor and Boulder County commissioner Will Toor served as SWEEP executive director from 2013 to 2019 before taking a job in the Polis administration as head of the Colorado Energy Office.

 Denver’s Frontier Group and CoPIRG Foundation co-authored the report.
 Toor helped to review it, as did Chris Hagelin, senior transportation planner at the City of Boulder; Michael Leccesse, executive director at Urban Land Institute Colorado; and John Tayer, president and CEO at Boulder Chamber.

 The authors use hundreds of sources and data points — the footnotes alone run from pages 37 to 50 — to make the the case for density, referred to in the report as “compact development.”
-Clustering housing along transit corridors, jobs and shops can reduce emissions, save from development, improve air and water quality, lower water consumption and reduce flood risks, the report claims.
+Clustering housing along transit corridors, jobs and shops can reduce In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g..., save from development, improve air and water quality, lower water consumption and reduce flood risks, the report claims.

 “A wealth of evidence from dozens of studies by academics, government agencies and nonprofit organizations shows that compact development has less overall environmental impact than low-density development,” it reads.